andreacasalino/Easy-Factor-Graph-GUI/README.md

 **Compile**:

-* initialize the git submodule with the following command (from root)
-  * `git submodule update --init --recursive`

 * compile the [Cmake](https://cmake.org) project an run the **INSTALL** command
   * after that, the backend application named **EFG-GUI** will be appear in the installation folder, under bin